arthurrauter/ormlite-android/README.md

 # ormlite-android
 Using ORMLite with Android.
 'One to Many' and 'Many to Many' relation included.
 Developed with Android Studio.
+Database is Sqlite3.

 ## setup
 Go to `Project Structure` -> `app` (or whatever your main module is) and in the `Dependecies` tab add the follow modules: